How to dress baby for sleep when wearing a helmet.

 2. Less is More

 Since heat is trapped up under the helmet, keep the body in balance by not also covering your little one's feet.
 Say adieu to those adorable footed rompers, and free those toes!
-We've been dressing Oliver in a long-sleeved onesie and either our Kilauea or Kauai One sleep sacks.
+We've been dressing Oliver in a long-sleeved onesie and one of our bamboo jersey sleep sacks.
 Our TOG Guide can help you determine how to dress him/her based on room temp.

 3. Run a Fan